GoblinDBRocks/GoblinDB/README.md

 ### IMPORTANT!

 GoblinDB is not ready for production.
-It'll be ready in a few days / 2 weeks...
+It'll be ready in a few weeks...

 **We will release a production ready version soon, please keep in touch**